Panneau de gestion des cookies

 • If the minor has a parent who has acquired French nationality: valid passport, valid national identity card, certificate of French nationality less than 6 months old or national passport of the French parent.

-There are other special cases that require other documents.
-The easiest way to know all the documents is to use this online simulator (click here).
+There are other special cases which require other documents.
+To find out which documents to send, use this online simulator

-If you do not have a foreign or visa number, you must specify your email address.
-You will receive an email with a username and temporary password to confirm the creation of your account: you must click on "Connect" to choose your personalized password.
+If you do not have a foreign number or visa, you must specify your email address.
+You will receive an email with an identifier and a temporary password to confirm the creation of your account: you must click on "Connect" to then choose your personalized password.

-Once you are logged into your account, click on the "I request a travel document" button.
-Then, check the box "A circulation document for foreign minors (DCEM)" and click on "I continue".
+Once you are logged into your account, click on "I request a travel document".
+Then, check “A travel document for a minor foreigner (DCEM)” and click on “I continue”.

-Then choose the case that corresponds to your situation:
+Then choose the case that fits your situation:

-• If you are a foreign parent (EU national or assimilated country*) and you have a residence permit, tick the boxes "Parent / Legal representative on an individual basis - AND I am French or EU national or assimilated - AND I hold a residence permit";
+• If you are a foreign parent (EU national or similar country*) and you have a residence permit, check "Parent / Legal representative in an individual capacity - AND I am French or an EU national or similar country - AND I am holder of a residence permit”;

-• If you are a legal representative mandated by a legal person (example: child welfare services), tick the box: "Legal representative mandated by a legal person".
+• If you are the agent , check: “Legal representative mandated by a legal entity”.

 * The assimilated countries are Switzerland, Norway, Iceland and Liechtenstein.

-Then download the list of documents requested according to your situation and click on "I start".
+Then download the list of documents requested according to your situation and click on "I'll start".

-It is not compulsory to complete the foreigner number of the minor child if you do not know it or if he/she does not have one.
-The services of the prefecture will give him/her one automatically, which the applicant will receive by email.
-An ANEF account for the minor will also be automatically created and you will receive an account creation notification by email.
+It is not obligatory to complete the foreigner number of the minor child if you do not know them or if they do not have one.
+The prefecture services will automatically give them one, which the applicant will receive by email.
+An ANEF account for the minor will also be automatically created and you will receive a notification of account creation by email.

-To find out how your application is progressing, log into your personal account on the Foreigners in France website, click on your name at the top right of the home page, and select "Access my account".
+To find out how your application is progressing, log in to your personal account on the Étrangers en France (ANEF) website , then click on the notification to check the progress of your application.

 There are four stages:

-• Submission of the request: your request has been received.
+• Submission of the request: your request has been received by the prefecture.

-• Investigation in progress: the prefecture has begun to study your request, its processing is in progress.
+• Instruction in progress: the prefecture has started to study your request, its processing is in progress.

 • Decision made: your request has been processed, a decision has been made.

-If you need to send additional documents, the prefecture sends an email and a notification is visible in the personal space.
+If you need to send additional documents, the prefecture will send you an email and a notification on the Foreigners in France (ANEF) personal space.

-If the prefecture has not responded within 2 months, it means the DCEM request is refused.
+File processing times are different in each prefecture.
+But if the prefecture has not responded within 2 months, the DCEM request is refused.

-Tax stamps are sold only on the timbres.impots.gouv.fr website and in tobacconists.
+Tax stamps are sold on the website timbres.impots.gouv.fr and in tobacco shops.

-On the day of the appointment, you must come accompanied by the beneficiary child.
-Do not forget the printed summon.
+On the day of the appointment, you must come:

 What happens next?